y2j964/psych-blog/README.md

 Runs webpack in dev mode.

 #### `npm run dev:webpack-server`
 Runs webpack server.
+Here, webpack is watching js and css files.

 #### `npm run dev:eleventy`
 Watches eleventy files (.hbs in this case) and builds on save.

 #### `npm run dev:server`
- "npm-run-all -p dev:webpack-server dev:eleventy",
 Sets up the webpack server and the eleventy watch in parallel.

 #### `npm run dev`